abchk1234/asbt/README.md

 This checks if the slackbuilds repository is present, and is not empty.
 If it is empty, it prompts to set it up by cloning the slackbuilds.org git repository.

-Further it asks to set the variables in the configuration file "/etc/asbt/asbt.conf"
+Further it asks to set the variables in the configuration file /etc/asbt/asbt.conf (or $HOME/.asbt.conf if present).

 # Usage:

-asbt option [package]
+asbt [option] [package]

 # Examples: